Jakob37/RASP/README.md

 chmod +x FastTree
 </pre>

-Alright, that was all the software!
+That was all the software.
 Now, it is only the databases left.

 ## Databases

-Currently RASP uses databases for the following steps:
+Currently RASP uses databases for the following processing steps:

 * Chimera checking
 * Building NAST alignment